greenfork/clj-basic-algorithms/README.md

   operations, on average faster than AVL tree on modifications but slower on lookup.
 - [Sorting][6] -- a collection of sorting algorithms.
 Includes bubble sort.
+- [Symbolic regression (using genetic programming)][8] -- a basic genetic programming algorithm aimed at finding the closest function (curve) that corresponds to the given set of data.

 [1]: https://github.com/greenfork/clj-basic-algorithms/blob/master/src/clj_basic_algorithms/AVL_tree
 [2]: https://github.com/greenfork/clj-basic-algorithms/tree/master/src/clj_basic_algorithms/binary_search_tree